Read Primitives: Platform Skip Reference¶

 Validation workflow¶

-Three assets work together to validate whether a skip is still needed and whether removing it is safe.
+Five assets work together to validate whether a skip is still needed and whether removing it is safe.
 Understanding how they relate prevents both false confidence (unit test passes but live run fails) and unnecessary work (live run attempted before the catalog change is consistent).

-Reference doc queries.yaml Unit test Live run
+Reference doc queries.yaml Static/unit tests Runtime parity Platform run

 Reference doc (docs/development/read-primitives-skips-reference.md, this